-Most fishing effort on the Arafura-West stock occurs within a 150-km radius of Darwin.
-The only concurrent estimates of the harvest by recreational and Indigenous fishers from the Arafura-West stock are more than a decade old (i.e. 2000-01) and suggest that their combined take accounted for around 40 per cent of the overall harvest at that time.
-A more recent survey confirms the significance of the recreational harvest in this region.
+Most fishing effort on the Arafura-west stock occurs within a 150-km radius of Darwin.
+The only concurrent estimates of the harvest by recreational and Aboriginal fishers from the Arafura-west stock are from 2000-01 and indicate that their combined take accounted for around 40% of the overall harvest^{6,7} (Figure 3).
+A more recent survey8 confirms the significance of the recreational harvest in this region.